 (UPDATED 10/20/17) Food bloggers from all across the country attended the 2017 International Food Bloggers Conference (IFBC) here in Sacramento.
 The IFBC took place at the Sacramento Convention Center from September 29-October 1.
 Attending a conference of this type was a new experience for me.
 It was both instructive and interesting, and I had the chance to meet some really nice people.

 See related post: Food Bloggers Conference in Sacramento

 Several pre- and post-conference excursions were also options for attendees.
 See related post: Mootral – IFBC Pre-Conference Excursion

 Subscribe to SacramentoRevealed.co to receive the weekly newsletter direct to your inbox!
-Have a comment?
-Comments submitted on the SacramentoRevealed.com website are appreciated.
-Thanks!
+Comments are welcome.

 The Friday Keynote Speaker was Nick “Nicky Bobby” Papadopoulos of CropMobster.
 He was a very inspiring speaker – and it was my first introduction to CropMobster!
 I am not quite sure why I was not aware of CropMobster, Sacramento previously – I have always been interested in agriculture and I would have thought I would have run across it before.

 CropMobster provides an accessible networking and impact platform that helps crowd source solutions to economic, environmental and social challenges.
 Guided by the Sacramento Region Food System Action Plan, the focus is to prevent waste, boost the local food economy, support environmental health and provide support to our local hunger relief organizations.

 Both days of the IFBC featured breakout sessions on a variety of topics.
 More than once I was faced with the difficult decision of choosing one of the two sessions to attend.